xonixx/makesure/docs/@call.md

 For `-s` and `-x` it's easy - just replicate.

 For `-t` it's trickier, probably we need to find a way to suppress the total time for called goals.
+- **Solution.** Let's use a special internal `--timing-skip-total` CLI option

 ## the `@define` inheritance